davinawuy/advprog-module6/README.md

 Each input needs to be a function that will be put into a box and given to the worker.
 In this code there are 4 workers and whenever we get a stream from the TCPListener it will execute the ThreadPool and the handle_connection.

+<h2> Bonus Reflection </h2>

+So instead of using the `new()` function I changed it to use the `build()` function.
+The main reason for doing so was to help handle more complext tasks.
+While both functions achieve the same thing build helps direct to more expanded library which in this case allows us to create multi-threaded programs.
+In doing so we allow the function to properly direct itself and create a more complex and configured setup.